-Entitled Allies, Advocates, Co-Conspirators, Friends, Sisters: A Playbook for Leading, Learning, and Liberation, this eleven-module self-paced course explores the complexities and possibilities of building authentic collaborations, relationships, and even friendships across race, culture, ethnicity, and class.
+This eleven-module self-paced course: Allies, Advocates, Co-Conspirators, Friends, Sisters: A Playbook for Leading, Learning, and Liberation explores the complexities and possibilities of building authentic collaborations, relationships, and even friendships across race, culture, ethnicity, and class.

-Through a combination of learning resources and self-reflection, participants will discover 10 "plays" that will help move them along a trajectory of the 3Ls: Learning, Leadership, and Liberation.
+Through a combination of learning resources and self-reflection, participants will discover 10 "plays" that will help move them into a sustained practice we call the 3Ls: Learning, Leadership, and Liberation.

-This course is intended for individual learning and reflection, allowing for safe, honest space for expanding one’s legacy viewpoints and opinions across ten “Playbook Tactics” that too often create discord among white women and those they would most like to align with across racial and other divides.
+This course is intended for individual learning and reflection, allowing for safe, honest space for expanding one’s legacy viewpoints and opinions across ten “Playbook Tactics” that too often create blindspots, barriers, and biases that impede navigating difference.

 Course Components